 d.
 Submit the completed forms via any of the three methods listed on this website.
 CTA will use the forms to verify your member status and to communicate with the appropriate local associations to adjust payroll deductions.

 Your primary place of employment will then become the only district deducting CCA/CTA/NEA dues.
 Only local dues will be deducted from your non-primary places of employment.
 If you are entitled to a refund from CCA &/or CTA/NEA, CTA will issue you a refund.

-10. What should I do if prefer to be a fee payer without membership benefits and I work in several CTA affiliated institutions?
-How do I prevent CCA/CTA/NEA fees from being deducted from my paycheck at multiple places of employment?
+6. How do I prevent CCA/CTA/NEA dues from being deducted from my paycheck at multiple places of employment?

 ONLY include institutions for which you have verified the local union that represents your particular bargaining unit is affiliated with CTA.
 You can verify this with the institution’s local union or payroll office.